Life in Slow Motion, Part 2

 On the way back down we saw a track in the sand for a snake, although we never saw the creature itself, and on boarding the boat we took the short ride over to a sheltered bay on Santiago.
 I was exceedingly keen to go snorkelling because just a week prior my friend had been here and swum with lots of penguins.
 I was keen to be in the water with them, and headed straight in on arrival ahead of everyone else in my group.
 The reward for my impatience was almost immediately coming across a marine turtle in the crystal clear water.
 There was nobody else around, and it seemed totally unfazed by me, going about its business whilst I watched.
 There is something so special about those moments that you have to yourself with nature, and I floated for some time watching it until it swam away.
 Following the rock wall at the edge of the bay, the water became deeper and larger shoals of fish were plentiful.
 By this point there was another group of snorkellers from another tour group who were intent on barreling into anyone else who got in their way.
 Even in the Galapagos, it can feel overcrowded.
 I did my best to keep my distance, hugging the rock wall until eventually a nearby boat signalled for me to go no deeper, and I turned and headed back to land.
 There was not a penguin in sight and I came to the realisation that swimming with penguins was likely going to elude me.
 In the shallows a hogfish repeatedly charged me when I tried to swim to shore.
 I’m not sure exactly what it would have done, but it was a reasonable sized fish and I didn’t want a bite.

 From the beach, I took a quick walk to the flat of the local lava field, walking barefoot on the lava and seeing it stretch for miles ahead.
 Nobody else came to see it, but there was little time to explore before we had to leave.
 On the dinghy to our boat, we found a penguin drying itself on the rocks, and although I didn’t know it yet, it would be the last penguin I would see on the trip.
 From Santiago, the spray was too much to sit on the bow of the boat, so I sat up top where it was easy to spot the multitude of manta rays in the ocean.
 They are huge creatures, and I lost count of how many we came across swimming near the surface.
-In between, there was also plenty of marine turtles popping up to breath, and again I enjoyed the crossing as much as the islands themselves.
+In between, there was also plenty of marine turtles popping up to breathe, and again I enjoyed the crossing as much as the islands themselves.
 A red-billed tropicbird lazed on the ocean near Daphne Major, and suddenly the captain cried out that he’d seen a whale.
-We were all up on our feet scanning the horizon, seeing nothing until as we approached the entrance to the shipping lane into the Itabaca channel, we all saw the distintive dorsal fins that signalled orca, and two orca broke the surface to breath.
+We were all up on our feet scanning the horizon, seeing nothing until as we approached the entrance to the shipping lane into the Itabaca channel, we all saw the distintive dorsal fins that signalled orca, and two orca broke the surface to breathe.
 I was lucky enough to see a massive pod of orca in the north pacific off the west coast of Canada when I was 19, but my memories are becoming more vague and blurred and I’ve been desperate to see them again in recent years.
 They only came up in sight for 2 breaths, and whilst it was such a brief viewing, I was absolutely stoked.

 My final day trip was to the very popular island of North Seymour.
 It is the most commonly visited non-inhabited island by tourists, and with good reason: it is the nearest and most accessible breeding colony of blue-footed boobies and frigate birds.
 By now I knew the drive to the Itabaca channel well, and from here it was a relatively short boat ride to the island which sits just north of Baltra island to the north of Santa Cruz.
 Immediately we were overwhelmed with birds flying above our heads, and the path from the boat was partially blocked with 3 dozing sea lions.
 As much as I loved Bartolome, it was hard to beat being surrounded by hungry chicks and adults doing mating displays.
 There is a set path to stick to round the colony but there were plenty of blue-footed booby chicks to see and we were entertained with the whistle of the adult males as they tried to attract a female.
 We saw the famous blue-footed booby dance and even an actual mating.
 They are gorgeous.